jakebrinkmann/lagoon-killer-whale/README.md

 * rewrote core.py:get_products_to_process to use straight SQL (got queries down to only 1)
 * added load_config and dump_config to core.py, allowing configuration bootstrapping
 * conventionalized configuration keys minus a couple used by external scripts
+* auto_purge policy execution is now part of app instead of external shell script

 ###### Version 2.8.10 (August 2015)
 * updated project to rely on virtualenv for dependencies